-Transfer of Business as a Going Concern
+Transfer of a Business as a Going Concern

-- 253. A transfer of business as going concern (TOGC) is a transfer or sale of business or part of a business from a taxable person (transferor) to another person (transferee) who is a taxable person or becomes a taxable person as a result of that transfer.
-The business transferred must also be able to operate on its own. - 254.
-TOGC may include the following:- - (a) business assets of a taxable person are taken over by another taxable person due to death;
+253. A transfer of business as going concern (TOGC) is a transfer or sale of business or part of a business from a taxable person (transferor) to another person (transferee) who is a taxable person or becomes a taxable person as a result of that transfer.
+The business transferred must also be able to operate on its own.

+254. TOGC may include the following:-

-- (b) a taxable person sells part of his business to another taxable person who then carries on that business as a going concern. - 255.
-TOGC is a facility provided for both transferor and transferee to alleviate cash flow problem.
-The following are some examples of transfers which would not qualify as a going concern:- - (a) sale of assets such as land and building which is not capable of operating as a business on its own; - (b) transfer of shares in a limited company from one person to another where the asset still belong to the limited company and thus there is no change in the ownership of the asset. - 256.
-TOGC is treated as neither a supply of goods nor a supply of services.
-Thus, there is no GST charged and payable on such transfer. - 257.
-A transfer of business assets can only be regarded as a TOGC when certain conditions are satisfied as follows:- - (a) the transferor must be a GST registered person at the time of the transfer and the transferee is a taxable person or by virtue of this transfer becomes a taxable person; - (b) the business transferred must be going concern at the time of the transfer; - (c) the transferee must use the transferred assets to carry on with the same kind of business of the transferor; and - (d) where only part of the business is transferred, it must be capable of operating on its own. - 258.
-The general provisions under Capital Goods Adjustment are applicable to a TOGC.
+- business assets of a taxable person are taken over by another taxable person due to death; - (b) a taxable person sells part of his business to another taxable person who then carries on that business as a going concern.

+255. TOGC is a facility provided for both transferor and transferee to alleviate cash flow problem.
+The following are some examples of transfers which would not qualify as a going concern:-

+- (a) sale of assets such as land and building which is not capable of operating as a business on its own; - (b) transfer of shares in a limited company from one person to another where the asset still belong to the limited company and thus there is no change in the ownership of the asset.

+256. TOGC is treated as neither a supply of goods nor a supply of services.
+Thus, there is no GST charged and payable on such transfer.

+257. A transfer of business assets can only be regarded as a TOGC when certain conditions are satisfied as follows:-

+- the transferor must be a GST registered person at the time of the transfer and the transferee is a taxable person or by virtue of this transfer becomes a person liable to be registered (immediately after the transfer of business); - (b) the business transferred must be going concern at the time of the transfer and is carried on by the transferor up to the date of the transfer. - (c) the transfer of business either as a whole, or a self-contained part of it, must be accompanied by a transfer of records, customers, liabilities and assets and to be used in carrying on the same/similar kind of business of the transferor by the transferee; and - (d) where if only part of the business is transferred, then that part of the business must be capable of operating on its own.

+258. The general provisions under Capital Goods Adjustment are applicable to a TOGC.
 This means that when any capital item which falls within the Capital Goods Adjustment is transferred as a going concern, the transferee is obliged to continue with the adjustment on the transferred capital item for the remaining adjustment periods.
-For further details, please refer to the GST Guide on TOGC and Capital Goods Adjustment.
+For further details, please refer to the GST Guide on TOGC and Capital Goods

+Adjustment.